 - Take a flexible route to a masters degree: you only need to visit the campus for an induction event and then for nine days each year

 This is an original and topical course which challenges assumptions about behaviour change.
-It is aimed at professionals who want to gain new knowledge to support their work, and at graduates from a broad range of disciplines who would like to specialise in behaviour change and add social science to their skill set.
+It is aimed at professionals who want to gain new knowledge and skills to support their work, and at graduates from a broad range of disciplines who would like to specialise in behaviour change and add social science to their skill set.

 Pioneering a new area of study